exini/dicom-streams/README.md

 ### Data Model

 Streaming binary DICOM data may originate from many different sources such as files, a HTTP POST request, or a read from a database.
-Akka Streams provide a multitude of connectors for streaming binary data.
+Pekko Streams provide a multitude of connectors for streaming binary data.
 Streaming data arrives in chunks.
-In the Akka Stream nomenclature, chunks originate from _sources_, they are processed in _flows_ and folded into a non-streaming plain objects using _sinks_.
+In the Pekko Stream nomenclature, chunks originate from _sources_, they are processed in _flows_ and folded into a non-streaming plain objects using _sinks_.

 This library provides flows for parsing binary DICOM data into DICOM parts (represented by the `DicomPart` interface) -